nagonzalezq/nicolas-gonzalezquintero/content/project/campe/index.md

 ---
-title: "“Tiburcio Campe's multiple exilios: Mexican radical republicanism, exiled journalism, and the failure of an Imperial liberal project in the Americas"
+title: "Tiburcio Campe's multiple exilios: Mexican radical republicanism, exiled journalism, and the failure of an Imperial liberal project in the Americas"
 authors:
 - admin
 date: "2013-04-02T00:00:00Z"